Non-formal education includes adult basic education, adult literacy education or school equivalency preparation.

 - Distance education and extension education programs through Open University.

 - Home education, individualized instruction (such as programmed learning), and computer-assisted instruction are other possibilities.

 Key features of Non-formal Education

-- The non-formal education is planned and takes place apart from the school system.
+- The non-formal learning is planned and takes place apart from the school system.